 The purpose of our rebate program is to encourage customers to purchase and install higher efficiency equipment, thereby reducing overall energy consumption and encouraging wise energy use.
 Residential customers can visit our program information web page.

 Heat Pump Rebates Now Available

 Visit the New York State Clean Heat Statewide Heat Pump Program website to learn how to become a part of the Participating Contractor Network.
-You can also download the NYS Clean Heat Statewide Heat Pump Program Contractor Network application, the Participation Agreement and the heat pump rebate application.
+You can also download the NYS Clean Heat Statewide Heat Pump Program Contractor Network application and Participation Agreement.
+Learn more about our NYS Clean Heat Rebate Program.